learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 ## Summary

-Great!
 You practiced your data cleanup skills using Pandas.